oceanprotocol/docs/user-guides/data-farming/how-to-volumedf.md

 <figure><img src="../../.gitbook/assets/rewards/gif/volume-df.gif" alt=""><figcaption></figcaption></figure>

-## Maximize APY with Volume DF
+## Curate to earn

 The bread and butter of the Data Farming dApp is incentivizing OCEAN rewards for curating and publishing valuable assets in the Ocean ecosystem.

 The way that users curate assets is by **pointing their Allocation Power** to them using the Data Farming dApp.

+If you're a publisher, then you can also benefit from additional bonuses.

 We'll show you how!

 #### Step 1 - Navigate to the Data Farming dApp